LSAT 116 – Section 3 – Question 19

 Today’s crops are much less vulnerable to damage from insects or encroachment by weeds than were crops of a few generations ago.

-The argument is specifically about the damage caused by diseases; it could be the case that today’s crops are safer from insects and weeds, but that diseases are still able to devastate the food supply.
+The argument is specifically about the damage caused by diseases; it could be the case that today’s crops are safer from insects and weeds, but that diseases are still able to devastate today’s food supply.

 Take PrepTest